 Because, among ports of entry in the United States, Sullivan’s island and the port of Charleston processed the most Africans, Hamilton says that the region is the veritable cradle of African creole civilization.

-During a conversation with Hamilton, the Ecollective editors learned that Gullah Geechee land-and waterscapes inspired the spirituals “Down by the Riverside” and “Michael Rowed the Boat Ashore.”
+During a conversation with Hamilton, the Ecollective editors learned that Gullah Geechee land-and-waterscapes inspired the spirituals “Down by the Riverside” and “Michael Rowed the Boat Ashore.”

 In addition to waterways, environmental aspects of Romancing the Gullah include discussion of the “pastoral” elements of Geechee Gullah life.